Special Educational Needs & Disabilities Local Offer

 - The class teacher in liaison with the SENDCo and other professionals (Speech and Language, Targeted Educational Support (TESS), Educational Psychology Service (EP) etc.)

-- The Pastoral & Welfare Manager alongside the class teacher and the other professionals
+- The Pastoral Lead alongside the class teacher and the other professionals

 What will their roles be?

-- The class teacher in liaison with SENDCo (if necessary) will plan an education programme for your child.
-This will be clear on the Cohort Raising Attainment Plan (CoRAP) and your child's individual Child Centred Plan (CCP).
-These are working documents.
+- Class teacher in liaison with SENDCo (if necessary) will plan an education programme for your child.
+This will be clear on the Cohort Raising Attainment Plan (CoRAP).
+This is a working document.

-- Key stage managers and the SENDCo will have discussions with the class teacher about what impact the CCP is having upon your child’s learning.
+- Leaders and the SENDCo will have discussions with the class teacher about what impact the education plan is having upon your child’s learning.
 This will take place in October, February and June.

-- The headteacher, Mr David Worthington, will have discussions with the class teacher about what impact the CCP is having upon your child’s learning.
-This will take place at the end of each term, December, April and July.
+- The headteacher, Mrs Helen Smart, will have discussions with the class teacher about what impact the education plan is having upon your child’s learning.
+This will take place at the end of each term, as part of the termly pupil progress meetings.

 - The CoRAP will be annotated, updated and amended accordingly, depending upon the impact the plan is having on your child’s progress.

-- The Pastoral & Welfare Manager (if necessary) will plan pastoral intervention work suited for your child or a Social, Emotional & Mental Health Wellbeing Plan will be put in place as extra support.
+- The Pastoral Lead (if necessary) will plan pastoral intervention work suited for your child or a Social, Emotional & Mental Health Well-being Plan will be put in place as extra support.

 Who will explain this to me?

-- The class teacher and/or SENDCo will be able to explain the processes in school.
+- The class teacher will be able to explain the processes in school.

 How does the school know how effective its arrangements or provision for children and young people with disabilities are?